Calendar

 Town Council — Floyd Town Council meets on the first and third Thursday of each month at 5:30 p.m. in the Proffit House Community Room at Floyd Town Hall (203 E. Oxford St.).
 Visit www.townoffloyd.org to learn more and view the agenda for each meeting.

-Floyd County School Board — Regular Floyd County Public School Board meetings take place at 6 p.m.
-On the second Monday of each month at 140 Harris Hart Rd. in Floyd.
+Floyd County School Board — Regular Floyd County Public School Board meetings take place at 6 p.m. on the second Monday of each month at 140 Harris Hart Rd. in Floyd.
 Additional information about each meeting is available at www.floyd.k12.va.us/school-board.

 Culture and Recreation